Less trouble in Maths and better grades!

 Check whether the result can be simplified.

 If you would like to have a vivid explanation with a detailed example, please read the page Addition Fraction plus Fraction - Pizza Roma with lots of cheese, please!

 Step 1: Determine the common denominator:

-The common denominator is equal to the lowest common multiple (LCM) of the two denominators: 10 is a multiple of 5.
-Therefore the common denominator is 10
+The common denominator is equal to the lowest common multiple (LCM) of the two denominators: 56 (open here)

 Step 2: Expand to the common denominator:

 Since the two fractions have a common denominator, you can add:

 Step 4: Check whether the result can be simplified

 The result can not be simplified.